SUM4035 – Agri-Cultural Perspectives on Meat

 Course content

-This course will provide students with a thorough understanding of the environmental, developmental and ethical challenges of industrial meat production, and offer alternative perspectives for the future of meat.
+This course will provide students with a thorough understanding of the environmental and ethical challenges of industrialization of agriculture and offer alternative perspectives for food production with an emphasis on meat.
 The course will combine lectures, seminars, online content and farm visits.

-We will start the course by tracing the role of animals in local agricultures, explaining the ongoing historical trajectory of industrial meat production, and show how meat directs and shapes food systems both locally and globally.
-The course will give an in-depth understanding of the historical, political and cultural problems surrounding meat, and envision the role of future meat.
+The course begins by tracing the role of animals in local agricultures, explaining the ongoing historical trajectory of industrial meat production, and show how meat directs and shapes food systems both locally and globally.
+By engaging with agricultural transformations at local and global scales both empirically and conceptually we examine whether the reconnection of animals to the land in food systems can offer a solution, such as in regenerative agriculture.
+The course will give an in-depth understanding of the historical, political and cultural problems surrounding meat.
 We will examine meat production as an integrated and/or isolated part of agriculture and trace chicken feet, turkey tails and hoofprints geographically and culturally from production to consumption.
-Research cases from the global North and South will be used to explore and explain the ways in which the growing complexity of meat production impacts everyday life and the global environment.
+Research cases from the global North and South will be used to explore and explain the ways in which the growing complexity of meat and feed production impacts everyday life and the global environment.
 Finally, we ask how we can adapt and imagine the role of animal husbandry and meat in sustainable and future food systems.

 Learning outcome